jjiazhan/jiajiazhan.github.io/_pages/resources.md

   * [Matching data in financial databases](https://libguides.princeton.edu/MatchFinancial) -->

 # On Writing and Presentation
-* Neale Mahoney's JEP 2022 paper on [Priciples for Combining Descriptive and Model-Based Analysis in Applied Microeconomics Research](https://www.aeaweb.org/articles?id=10.1257/jep.36.3.211)
+* Neale Mahoney's JEP 2022 paper on [Principles for Combining Descriptive and Model-Based Analysis in Applied Microeconomics Research](https://www.aeaweb.org/articles?id=10.1257/jep.36.3.211)

 # On Seminars and Conferences